Upper School Curriculum

 Digital Art

-The purpose of this course is to learn how to create art and original graphics using computer software and technological equipment.
-Time spent in this course will be divided among learning Adobe Photoshop, Adobe Illustrator, and concepts of digital photography.
-For this course, students will need a laptop, Adobe Creative Cloud All Apps package, access to a digital camera (Smartphones may be acceptable with instructor’s permission) and a 32GB flash drive.
+The purpose of this course is to learn how to create art and original graphics using computer software.
+Time spent in this course will be divided between learning Adobe Photoshop, Adobe Illustrator and concepts of digital photography.
+Students must successfully complete Art I before enrolling in this course.
+On the first day of class, students must have purchased and installed the Adobe Creative Cloud All Apps package.
+In addition, students must have a laptop compatible with the required programs, access to a digital camera (smartphones may be acceptable with the instructor’s permission).
+If a student does not have the required programs and/or equipment within the first week of class, he or she may be dropped from the course.
+Participation in the NSA student art and photography show, Portfolio, and regional art shows is required.

 Prerequisite: Successful completion of Art I